Introduction

 The funny part was that some of these funds after being channelized through a chain of non-profit organizations so as to disguise that source of funds came to Ralph Reed, erstwhile top leader of the Christian Coalition to muster the Christian groups to support for anti-gambling legislation!
 (Benoit 4).

 Government is rather reluctant to take stringent action against lobbyists or to enforce stricter laws on lobbying since they might have been benefited from the campaign funds.
 Just hours after the award of six-year sentences to Jack Abramoff for his dubious lobbying activities, the US government woke up and overwhelmingly enacted first ever key lobbying restriction legislation in over a period of ten years.
-The imposed restrictions were chiefly on travel, gifts, norms for revealing information on pet projects and regularity of reporting.
+The imposed restrictions were chiefly on travel, gifts, norms for revealing information on pet projects, and regularity of reporting.

 However, critics report that though the new restrictions are seeming to be very tight, but it appears like a “smoke screen” and will have a little impact the inconsistent supremacy of the lobbyists and the interest group they symbolize.
 (Benoit 29).

 Obama’s government is indulged in an “ethics agenda” which is the most motivated agenda of ever set out by a new government.
-It ensures a stricter approach not only to the typical issues like the revolving door and the conflict of interest , but also expands into the wider confronts like political sway on career officials and paucity of transparency in government.
+It ensures a stricter approach not only to the typical issues like the revolving door and the conflict of interest but also expands into the wider confronts like political sway on career officials and paucity of transparency in government.
 The main aim of the streamlining agenda is more on enhancing the democratic setup rather than punishing political reprobates.

 Conclusion

 Abramoff’s case is awful in many aspects.
-Many lessons have been learnt from Abramoff scandal.
+Many lessons have been learned from Abramoff scandal.
 It is necessary now to recruit and train well-paid lobbying staff in major congressional offices, mainly to address the wishes of the middle class and poor Americans.
 Abramoff scandal teaches a lesson to American government to deal more efficiently with the revolving door.
 To make sure that privately funded tour and travel is consistent and legitimate with chamber regulations and guidelines.
-US government is to set up more efficient system of disclosure and report systems and to minimize the chances available to members to deliver special benefits for mean interests.
+US government is to set up more efficient system of disclosure and report system and to minimize the chances available to members to deliver special benefits for mean interests.

 References